adasq/dropbox-v2-api/EXAMPLES.md

 ### files/move_batch ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#files-move_batch))
 Move multiple files or folders to different locations at once in the user's Dropbox.
+Note that we do not currently support case-only renaming.
 This route will replace [move_batch:1](#filesmove_batch:1-see-docs).
 The main difference is this route will return status for each entry, while [move_batch:1](#filesmove_batch:1-see-docs) raises failure if any entry fails.
 This route will either finish synchronously, or return a job ID and do the async move job in background.
 Please use [move_batch/check:2](#filesmove_batchcheck:2-see-docs) to check the job status.

 ```js
 dropbox({